-Sarah had unique challenges in her lifetime.
-Despite being barren until age 90, Sarah remained steadfast in her faith, unwilling to give into the doubts and disappointments that certainly must have plagued her.
+And Sarah had unique challenges in her lifetime.
+Despite being barren until age 90, she remained steadfast in her faith, unwilling to give in to the doubts and disappointments that certainly must have plagued her.
 She would not relinquish her faith under any circumstance, and in doing so made it possible for each of us to do the same.